Frequently Asked Questions

 Apple users and owners of an appleTV device can simply 'throw' the webcast from their Iphone or

-Computer users can obtain converters capable of taking your display and converting it to HDMI and
+Finally, computer users can obtain converters capable of taking your display and converting it to HDMI and

 sourcing that to an input on your TV.
 Some modern TVs can take the signal directly from your computer